-The Foundation's Dreams Program for a particular year is funded by surplus earned in prior years.
-During the annual budgeting process, the Foundation allocates a portion of the Operating Fund surplus to be spent on the Dreams Program in the upcoming year.
+The Foundation's Dreams Program for a particular year is funded by surpluses earned in prior years.
+During the annual budgeting process, the Foundation allocates a portion of the previous year's Operating Fund surplus to be spent on the Dreams Program in the upcoming year.